yoctoyotta1024/GoodSciProjTemplate/_sources/usage/ourdocs.rst.txt

 Contributing to Our Documentation
 #################################
-If you would like to contribute to the documentation, have questions or would like clarification or addition to the documentation about a particular topic, please :ref:`contact us! <contact>`.
+If you would like to contribute to the documentation, have questions or would like clarification or more detail on a particular topic, please :ref:`contact us! <contact>`.